GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

-# Upgrading Gluu Server CE
+# Upgrade to Gluu Server 3.1.1

 ## Overview
 The Gluu Server can **not** be upgraded with a simple `apt-get upgrade`.
-The admin needs to explicitly install the new version of the Gluu Server and export and import the required data using scripts.
+You need to explicitly install the new version and export/import your data.
+Find your existing version below for upgrade instructions to Gluu Server 3.1.1.

 ## Upgrade from 3.1.0 to 3.1.1

-Upgrading from 3.1.0 to 3.1.1 involves below steps:
+Upgrading from 3.1.0 to 3.1.1 involves the following steps:

 - Stop oxTrust and oxAuth services

-- Back up existing oxTrust and oxAuth war files
+- Backup existing oxTrust and oxAuth war files

 - Download 3.1.1 oxTrust and oxAuth from repo

 - Copy oxTrust and oxAuth war in path

 - Update Gluu schema files

 - Start oxTrust and oxAuth services

 ### Updating war and schema manually

-To upgrade Gluu server from 3.1.0 to 3.1.1, you have to manually update war as below:
+To upgrade from 3.1.0 to 3.1.1, you have to manually update your .war files as outlined below:

 1. Login to chroot container:

     `# service gluu-server-3.1.1 login`

-    **Updating Identity War**
+#### Update Identity .war

 2. Stop the identity service:

     `# service identity stop`

-3. Navigate to the `/opt/gluu/jetty` directory and back up the current app in the root's home directory (just in case you need to restore!):
+3. Navigate to the `/opt/gluu/jetty` directory and backup the current app in the root's home directory (just in case you need to restore!):

     `# cd /opt/gluu/jetty/`

     `# tar -czf ~/identity.tar.gz identity`

-4. Download and install the latest WAR
+4. Download and install the latest .war

     `# cd /opt/gluu/jetty/identity/webapps/`